zachhannum/mkdocs-demo/docs/plugins.md

 MkDocs supports adding functionality via plugins.
 See the [official MkDocs user guide on plugins](https://www.mkdocs.org/user-guide/plugins/) for more information.
 This page is intended to be a list of recommended plugins.

+## Third-party plugins

+A maintained list of third-party plugins can be found [here](https://github.com/mkdocs/mkdocs/wiki/MkDocs-Plugins).

 ## [mkdocs-vim-md-tags-plugin](https://github.com/midnightprioriem/mkdocs-vim-md-tags-plugin)

 Creates a vim tag file of all markdown files for autocompleting and navigating through markdown pages.